 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Aflac reported total carbon emissions of approximately 3,494,000 kg CO2e for Scope 1 and about 5,705,000 kg CO2e for Scope 2 in the US.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 75% by 2030 from a 2007 baseline.
-This target includes a significant reduction of 93.6% in Scope 1 and 2 market-based emissions from 41,206 metric tons CO2e in 2007 to 2,633 metric tons CO2e in 2022.
-Aflac is also committed to achieving carbon neutrality by 2040 and net-zero emissions by 2050, demonstrating a long-term dedication to sustainability.
-The company has made substantial progress, with a reported 48% reduction in absolute Scope 1 emissions by 2019 compared to the 2007 baseline.
-These initiatives reflect Aflac's commitment to environmental stewardship and its proactive approach to addressing climate change.
+In 2023, Aflac's carbon emissions in the US totalled approximately 3,494,000 kg CO2e for Scope 1 and 5,705,000 kg CO2e for Scope 2, resulting in a combined total of about 9,199,000 kg CO2e.
+Globally, the company reported Scope 1 emissions of around 3,499,000 kg CO2e, Scope 2 emissions of approximately 7,562,000 kg CO2e, and significant Scope 3 emissions amounting to about 208,401,000 kg CO2e.
+Aflac has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 75% by 2030 from a 2007 baseline.
+This target encompasses all emissions from its operations in the US and Japan.
+As of 2022, Aflac achieved a remarkable 93.6% reduction in Scope 1 and 2 emissions compared to the 2007 baseline, with total emissions dropping from 41,206 metric tons CO2e in 2007 to 2,633 metric tons CO2e in 2022.
+Additionally, Aflac is committed to achieving carbon neutrality by 2040 and net-zero emissions by 2050, demonstrating its dedication to sustainable practices and environmental stewardship.
+These targets reflect Aflac's proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents